-	This paper argues that to avoid certain pathologies, under Harmonic Grammar positional licensing must be a gradient, positive constraint (Here is the poster I presented at AMP 2015, and here is a handout from a talk I gave on the subject at the 37.
+This paper argues that to avoid certain pathologies, under Harmonic Grammar positional licensing must be a gradient, positive constraint (Here is a much shorter version from the proceedings of AMP 2015, and here is the corresponding poster.
+Here is a handout from a talk I gave on the subject at the 37.
 Jahrestagung der Deutschen Gesellschaft für Sprachwissenschaft (2015) [37th Annual Meeting of the German Society for Linguistics].)

-The Limits of Positive Constraints (2016) Annual Meeting of the Linguistic Society of America, Washington, DC, January 8.
+The Limits of Positive Constraints (2016) Paper presented at the LSA Annual Meeting, Washington, DC, January 8.

 In other work I have argued that formulating positional licensing as a positive constraint in Harmonic Grammar has significant benefits.
 In this talk I ask whether the same goes for positional faithfulness.
 I argue that the answer is no: pathologies introduced by positional faithfulness persist under a positive formulation of that constraint type.